Deep Transfer Learning for Intelligent Vehicle Perception: a Survey: Deep Transfer Learning Methodology

-\textit{Intermediate Knowledge Distillation}: \cite{hou2022point} proposes an approach of transferring distilled knowledge from a larger source teacher model to a smaller target student network to conduct LiDAR semantic segmentation.
+\textit{Intermediate Knowledge Distillation}: It focuses on aligning the intermediate representations of the teacher and student models.
+The intermediate layers learn to recognize and distinguish specific features in the data, and this knowledge distilled in teacher network can be leveraged to train the student model effectively. \cite{hou2022point} proposes an approach of transferring distilled knowledge from a larger source teacher model to a smaller target student network to conduct LiDAR semantic segmentation.
 Specifically, the intermediate Point-to-Voxel Knowledge Distillation approach is utilized to transfer latent knowledge from both point level and voxel level to complement sparse supervision signals.